rhjacobsen/CN_workshops/Workshops/5/README.md

 Proceed to the other OSPF routers and complete the configurations.

+**Note 1:** Loopback interfaces are logical interfaces, which are virtual, software-only interfaces.
+Using loopback interfaces with your OSPF configuration ensures that an interface is always active for OSPF processes.

-**Hint:** You can display the current Quagga configuration using the command `write terminal`.
+**Note 2:** You can display the current Quagga configuration using the command `write terminal`.
 The configuration files can be stored with the command `write file`.
 Quagga configuration files are stored in the GNS3 persisten folder `/etc/quagga`.

 ### Inspecting the OSPF Network